juicedata/juicefs-csi-driver/docs/en/guide/configurations.md

 #### Via StorageClass definition (deprecated) {#dynamic-mount-options}

-Customize mount options in `StorageClass` definition.
-If you need to use different mount options for different applications, you'll need to create multiple `StorageClass`, each with different mount options.
+You can customize mount options in `StorageClass` definition.
+If different applications require different mount options, create multiple `StorageClass`, each with its own mount options.

-Due to StorageClass being the template used for creating PVs, **modifying mount options in StorageClass will not affect existing PVs**, if you need to adjust mount options for dynamic provisioning, you'll have to delete existing PVCs, or [directly modify mount options in existing PVs](#static-mount-options).
+Since StorageClass serves as a template for creating PVs, **modifying mount options in StorageClass will not affect existing PVs**.
+If you need to adjust mount options for dynamic provisioning, you have to delete existing PVCs, or [directly modify mount options in existing PVs](#static-mount-options).

 ```yaml {6-7}
 apiVersion: storage.k8s.io/v1